joinpursuit/ac3.1-unit-3-final/README.md

 Make sure you either import your store into `App.js` or create your store in `App.js`, because you will need access to it in order to use `store.subscribe`.

 # Submission
-Wait until at least 4:55 PM to submit you work (even if you finish earlier).
-If you finish before 4:55 you are welcome to go in the hallway or in the back and work on your own projects, just wait until at least 4:55 to officially submit.
+Wait until at least 4:20 PM to submit you work (even if you finish earlier).
+If you finish before 4:20 you are welcome to go in the hallway or in the back and work on your own projects, just wait until at least 4:20 to officially submit.
+At 4:30 we'll briefly review plans for next week, then you'll be dismissed for the weekend.

 To submit your test, make a pull request to the main repo (which your originally forked from) with your completed test.